 P.s.
 Opposite our B&B I found my DREAM home.
 I will be showing this to the architect that builds my future house in the mountains.
 Universe, I just planted the seed – thank you.

-Stay tuned for the next part of our road trip where I take on my first ever Via Ferrata!
+Stay tuned for the next part of our road trip in Switzerland where I take on my first ever Via Ferrata!
 Check out the blog post here.

 Did you find this post helpful?
 I’d love you to share it for me.

 Pin and save this blog post for later…